Student Organization's Constitution & By-Laws

 Article III - Membership

-Section 1 Membership Requirements (list the requirement for membership; include the selection, rights and responsibilities, resignation, dues, and expulsion procedures of members).
+Section 1 Membership Requirements/Selection (list the requirement for membership; include explanation of selection process, member rights and responsibilities, and explanation of member dues).

 Special Notes: Student organizations need to have at least five member in order to be registered at Texas Tech University.